LAMcGuinness/Milestone1-Bluebells/README.md

   1. Footer content was modified from "Bootstrap mini project Resume Project by Matt Rudge/Code Institute"
   2. Opaque-overlay and animation on landing page from "Whiskey Drop Project by Matt Rudge/Code Institue"
   3. Gallery content was modified from "How to create an image gallery with CSS Grid on freecodecamp" [Link](https://www.freecodecamp.org/news/how-to-create-an-image-gallery-with-css-grid-e0f0fd666a5c/)
+  4. Gallery media queries code from "Love Running Project by Code Institute"
-  4. Bootstrap Documentation used for modals, buttons, forms, figures etc. [Bootstrap](https://getbootstrap.com/docs/4.4/getting-started/introduction/)
+  5. Bootstrap Documentation used for modals, buttons, forms, figures etc. [Bootstrap](https://getbootstrap.com/docs/4.4/getting-started/introduction/)

 * Media
 1. Logo was created on [Canva](https://www.canva.com/)